The 300 Spartans: Release

+Release of the film was delayed.

 The 300 Spartans was released in the United States in August 1962.
 Promotional campaigns often emphasized the scale of the battle scenes and the heroic sacrifice of the Spartans.
 Regional marketing materials included hyperbolic slogans such as “After 2½ thousand years… they marched on Utah, Idaho and Montana — and crocked them!” to boost local interest.
 The film performed moderately well at the box office and remained in circulation for years.

 In 1970, despite the film's Cold War connotations, it was dubbed in Russian and shown in the Soviet Union.
 The film proved to be very popular, with 27.1 million total viewers.

 Reception

-In a contemporary review for The New York Times, critic A. H. Weiler wrote: "In 'The 300 Spartans', filmed in glorious color in authentic settings in Greece and other areas abroad ... this historic highlight has become a standard melodrama.
-In its seemingly dedicated efforts, Twentieth Century-Fox, the producer, has come up with an Eastern Western that is plagued by an excess of stilted, stylized dialogue and a minimum of genuine, colorful action that recently has been typical of cinematic forays into our storied past. ...
-A viewer now can see by what means the Persians and the Greeks annihilated each other, but beyond that it is shallow stuff no more memorable than a weather report, dated 480 B. C."
+In a contemporary review for The New York Times, critic A.H.
+Weiler wrote: "In 'The 300 Spartans', filmed in glorious color in authentic settings in Greece and other areas abroad ... this historic highlight has become a standard melodrama.
+In its seemingly dedicated efforts, Twentieth Century-Fox, the producer, has come up with an Eastern Western that is plagued by an excess of stilted, stylized dialogue and a minimum of genuine, colorful action that recently has been typical of cinematic forays into our storied past... a viewer now can see by what means the Persians and the Greeks annihilated each other, but beyond that it is shallow stuff no more memorable than a weather report, dated 480 B.C."